Bestbrains/nagbert/README.md

 Run command "npm run start" to run the bot

+## Commands

+Nagbert responds to the following commands in slack:

+*Hi* - Nagbert will introduce himself and display a list of commands *nag* - Nagbert will initiate a conversation to begin a nagging topic

 # Token

 This service expects a _secret.json file with the following structure